-This is slightly old news, but recently a game I built for the Great Canadian Appathon — hastily named Trajectory at 5 am on a Sunday morning — took home the “Wild Card” prize.
-The criteria for this category was originality, creativity, fun and cool factor.
-Like the Global Game Jam and similar hackathons I’ve participated in, the game had to be built in under 48 hours.
-A key difference of the Appathon was that the game, like the event’s title suggests, had to be targeted towards mobile deployment.
+This is old news, but a game I built for the Great Canadian Appathon — hastily named Trajectory at 5 a.m. on a Sunday morning — took home the “Wild Card” prize.
+The criteria was originality, creativity, fun and cool factor.
+Like the Global Game Jam and similar hackathons I’ve participated in, the game was built in under 48 hours.
+A key difference of the Appathon was that the game, like the event’s title suggests, had to be targeted toward mobile deployment.
 This was my first time developing for a phone, but as I wasn’t exactly pushing the boundaries of graphical realism this proved to be easier than I anticipated.
-As burnt out as I was by the end of the competition, I was very pleased with the resulting app.
+As burnt out as I was by the end of the competition, I was pleased with the resulting app.

-Admittedly the orbiting mechanic feels more like you’re swinging, particularly so with the unexplained gravity that constantly pulls you to the bottom of the screen.
-For this reason a monkey character in a jungle environment would have been more appropriate, but a space theme was chosen as something my feeble 3D modelling skills could pull off.
+Admittedly the orbiting feels more like swinging due to gravity that pulls you to the bottom of the screen.
+A monkey in a jungle would have been more appropriate, but a space theme was something my feeble 3D modelling skills could pull off.
 Pixar might not be pleading for me to design their next adorable protagonist, but when it comes to sculpting blocky planets I’m second to none.

 Overall the Great Canadian Appathon was a bang-up affair.
 Organized by mobile game studio XMG, the prizes were impressive — the team behind the dashing Super Punch walked away with $25,000 — and we were kept well nourished throughout.
 I look forward to participating again when the next Appathon rolls around, before which I hope you will see Trajectory up for sale in your local app store.
 All I need to do now is hire/kidnap an artist with 3D modelling skills superior to my own; which, to be honest, could be anyone.